Nil-Store/nil-store/spec.md

    *Else* compute `stride = γ MiB / (2·k)` and write chunk to `offset = (logical_index ⋅ stride) mod N_chunks`.

-\#### 3.3.1 Micro‑Seal Derive (window‑scoped, normative, for PoDE/PoUD)
+\#### 3.3.1 Micro‑Seal Derive (window‑scoped, normative for PoDE)

-Purpose: Provide a deterministic, beacon‑salted local transform on a `W`‑byte window (default `W = 8 MiB`) that can be recomputed from plaintext during PoDE without access to a full sealed replica.
+Purpose: Provide a deterministic, beacon‑salted local transform on a `W`‑byte window (default `W = 8 MiB`) that can be recomputed directly from **plaintext** during PoDE; it MUST be domain‑separated from full sealing and MUST NOT require a sealed replica.

 Definition: